This is an independent service. NYSERB is not affiliated with New York State, NYSERDA, or any government agency. Learn more

 • Electrical panel upgrades needed to support clean energy equipment

-• Other energy efficiency measures identified during a home assessment
+• Other measures identified during a home assessment

-For the HEAR component (federal rebates administered through EmPower+), EnergySage (a secondary source, not NYSERDA directly) publishes these federal maximums by household income tier:
+For the HEAR component delivered through EmPower+, EnergySage (a secondary source, not NYSERDA directly) publishes these federal maximums by income tier:

-• Low-income (below 80% of area median income): up to $8,000 for heat pump space heating/cooling; up to $1,750 for a heat pump water heater; additional amounts for insulation, panel upgrades, and wiring
+• Low-income (below 80% of area median income): up to $8,000 for heat pump space heating and cooling; up to $1,750 for a heat pump water heater; additional amounts for insulation, panel upgrades, and wiring.

 How to apply